hanjia/DataStructure/README.md

 ### What is data structure and algorithm?

 Data structure is a particular way of organizing and storing data in a computer that it can be used efficiently.

-Algorithm: An algorithm is the step-by-step instructions to solve a given problem.
+An algorithm is the step-by-step instructions to solve a given problem.

 ### How to compare algorithms?
 - Execution times